 The False Claims Act (Qui Tam law) also provides “whistleblower” protection if your company does business with the federal government, and you disclose fraudulent business dealings or violations of certain rules and regulations.

 If you believe that you have witnessed fraud or wrongdoing at your work place, it is important that you speak up, and that you are protected in doing so.
-For more information, or for a confidential consultation, please contact the dedicated Atlanta whistleblower lawyers at Buckley Beal, LLP for an immediate consultation.
+For more information, or for a confidential case evaluation, please contact the dedicated Atlanta whistleblower lawyers at Buckley Beal LLP for an immediate case evaluation.